ddnrt/upload-files-s3-rest/README.md

 ### Body:
 ```
-photoKey : [] // array of paths to photo
+fileKeys : [] // array of paths to files
 ```

 ### Response: